kira-pitman/javascript-carnival-2/README.md

 ## The Games

-These games are all independent from each other, however they are listed in order of difficulty so try fixing them in order.
+These games are all independent from each other, however they are listed in order of difficulty so try doing them in order.

 [Inflate The Unicorn](./inflate-the-unicorn/inflate-the-unicorn-README.md)
 These poor unicorns have balloons for horns.
 Write code that inflates them!